Welcome to our Website. PLEASE READ THE FOLLOWING

-Access all Areas
+Access all areas

-Existing patients can enjoy access to our wide range of services at the touch of a button.
+Existing patients can enjoy access to our wide range of services the touch of a button.
 Whether managing your appointment or ordering a repeat prescription you can now do both without leaving your home.

-CareQuality Commission (CQC)
+Care Quality Commission (CQC)

-All GP Practices were required to register with the Care Quality Commission on 1st April 2013 and will be regularly inspected.
-Please see our News page for more information.

-Flansham Park is banded one of the low risk groups according to the CQC.
-This banding is a new approach using
+All GP Practice were required to register with the Care Quality Commission on 1st April 2013 and will be regularly inspected.
+Flansham Park is banded one of the low risk groups according to CQC.
+The banding is a new approach using

 a tool called "Intelligent Monitoring".
-The tool looks at GP Patient Survey, the range of practice activity including Quality Outcome Framework(QOF).
+The tool looks at the GP Patient Survey and the range of practice activity including Quality Outcome Framework(QOF).
 You can see the "Intelligent Monitoring" report by clicking here:

 Please let us know your Communication needs